ArafatGH/newsgrid/README.md

 # newsgrid
-Sample website
+Sample website, maybe you like that website
-just used it